pdxparrot/ggj2019/SETUP.md

 * Create and save a new scene
   * The only object in the scene should be a camera
 * Setup the camera in the scene
-  * Clear Mode: Background Color
+  * Clear Flags: Solid Color
-  * Background Color: Opaque Black
+  * Background: Opaque Black
   * Culling Mask: Nothing
-  * Projection: Perspective (**TODO:** would ortho make more sense for this?)
-  * Turn off Clear Depth
+  * Projection: Orthographic
-  * Disable Occlusion Culling (**TODO:** is this right?)
+  * Uncheck Occlusion Culling
+  * Uncheck Allow HDR
+  * Uncheck Allow MSAA
   * Leave the Audio Listener attached to the camera for audio to work
+* Environment Lighting Source: Color
+* Disable Realtime Global Illumination
+* Disable Baked Global Illumination
+* Disable Auto Generate lighting

 ## Loading Screen Setup

-* Add a new Canvas object to the scene
+* Add a new Canvas object (LoadingScreen) to the scene
-* Configure the Canvas
-  * Additional Shader Channels: Nothing
   * UI Scale Mode: Scale With Screen Size
   * Reference Resolution: 1280x720
-  * Match: 0.5
+  * Match Width Or Height: 0.5
   * Remove the Graphic Raycaster
   * Add the LoadingScreen component
   * Remove the EventSystem object that gets added (or turn it into a prefab if that hasn't been created yet)
 * Add a Panel under the Canvas
   * Disable Raycast Target
   * Color: (255, 0, 255, 255)
-* Add a Text under the Panel
+* Add a TextMeshPro - Text (Name) under the Panel
   * Text: "Placeholder"
   * Center the text
   * Disable Raycast Target
-* Add an Empty GameObject under the Panel and add the ProgressBar component to it
+* Add an Empty GameObject (Progress) under the Panel and add the ProgressBar component to it
+  * Pos Y: -125
 * Attach the ProgressBar component to the LoadingScreen component
-* Add an Image under the Progress Bar (Background) and another Image under that Image (Foreground)
+* Add an Image under the Progress Bar (Background)
+  * Move the image below the Name text
+  * Color: (0, 0, 0, 255)
+  * Size: (500, 25)
+  * Source Image: Core Progress Image
+  * Disable Raycast Target
+* And an Image under the Background Image (Foreground)
   * Position: (0, 0, 0)
   * Size: (500, 25)
   * Source Image: Core Progress Image
   * Disable Raycast Target
-* Configure the Foreground Image
   * Image Type: Filled
   * Fill Method: Horizontal
   * Fill Origin: Left
-  * Fill Amount: 0.5
+  * Fill Amount: 0.25
 * Attach the images to the ProgressBar component
-* Add a Text (this can go under the Progress Bar if desired)
+* Add a TextMeshPro - Text (Status) under the Progress Bar
+  * Pos Y: -75
   * Text: "Loading..."
   * Center the text
   * Disable Raycast Target